-We origionally didn't have encoders to keep track of our position and instead attempted to use the accelerometer to calculate displacement/heading to save money on parts.
+We origionally didn't have encoders to keep track of our position and instead attempted to use the accelerometer to calculate displacement to save money on parts.
 This however, did not pan out.
 The first problem we ran into was our heading drifting.
-We knew it was going to be an issue after reading docs as the module does not have a magnetometer builtin.
-That aside we tried a good old fassion "how bad could it possibly be" and oh boy did it drift fast.
+We knew it was going to be an issue after reading docs but tried a good old fassion "how bad could it possibly be" and oh boy did it drift fast.
 The second issue was "double integration over a noisy inaccurate signal" lead to our calculated position quickly exiting the stratosphere.
 These issues very quickly lead us to just get encoders.